HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 Control flow is implemented through a set of branch instructions.
 They can be classified into unconditional and conditional instruction branches.

 **Unconditional Branches**.
 Unconditional branches fetch the next instruction address from the computed branch target.
-The address computation can be relative to the current instruction address ( instruction relative branch ) or relativ to an address register ( base register relative ).
+The address computation can be relative to the current instruction address ( instruction relative branch ) or relative to an address register ( base register relative ).
 For a segment local branch, the instruction address segment part will not change.
 Unconditional branches are also used to jump to a subroutine and return from there.
 The branch and link instruction types save the return point to a general register.
 External calls are quite similar, except that they always branch to an absolute offset in the external segment.
 Just like the branch instruction, the return point can be saved, but this time to a segment is additionally stored in SR0.

 **Conditional Branches**.
 VCPU-32 features one conditional branch instructions.
 These instruction compares two register values for a certain condition.
 If the condition is met a branch to the target address is performed.
 The target address is always a local address and the offset is instruction address relative.
 Conditional branches adopt a static prediction model.
 Forward branches are assumed not taken, backward branches are assumed taken.